Yearbooks are “worth it”

 I’m sure when they are finished re-living those memories, they will close the book, return it to its spot on the bookshelf and know having their yearbooks are worth it, too.

-Kris Mateski, CJE, is the Yearbook Marketing Manager for Walsworth.
-Her love for marketing and degree from Southern Methodist University led to work at advertising agencies in Dallas and Kansas City.
+Kristin Mateski, CJE, is the Vice President of Marketing and Communications for Walsworth.
+Her love for marketing and degree from Southern Methodist University led to work at national advertising agencies in Dallas and Kansas City.
 Her father worked as a pressman, so it was just a matter of time before she returned to the world of print, joining Walsworth in 2009.
-Kris helps yearbook advisers and staffs get the training they need, increase book sales and have fun along the way.
+With her team, Kris helps provide yearbook advisers and their staffs with the tools they need to brainstorm, build, promote and sell their yearbook.